jerome89/graphene/docs/source/index.rst

-.. graphene-project documentation master file, created by sphinx-quickstart on Sun Sep 15 01:09:06 2019.
+.. graphene documentation master file, created by sphinx-quickstart on Sun Sep 15 01:09:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to graphene-project's documentation!
+Welcome to graphene's documentation!
 ============================================

 .. toctree::